jevgen/Photos-crash-guide/readme.md

 OK, I can see that many people suffer from Photos crash on MacOS, when they have a relatively large library on external drive.
 I spent a day, and it seems I found solution, that will hopefully help the others.
-If you experienced Mac crash when Photos tries to upgrade the library and hangs on some 6%, 11% or 66%, leading to system crash, the lessons I learnt will help you.
+If you experienced Mac crash when Photos tries to upgrade the library and hangs at some 6%, 11% or 66% progress level, then leading to system crash, the lessons I learnt will help you.

 The Bottleneck problem.
 Use Thunderbolt cable on older Macs, USB-C is fine on new ones.
 Do not use old USB connection on older Macs.
 I discovered the Bottleneck while trying simultaneously delete directory via command line and open drive content in Finder.
 "Resource is busy" and the rainbow ball that you will have.